adrianhoehne/Sf2_Batch_Recording/README.md

 - https://github.com/gbevin/SendMIDI
 - https://github.com/FluidSynth/fluidsynth
 - https://sox.sourceforge.io/
+- screen command from the console. maybe you need the command line tools from xcode or you install it via homebrew

 you can install it yourself or via homebrew.
 I did it via homebrew.

 TODO
 - are the incoming information from user correct?
 - is the needed software installed?
-- more options to change file, add reverb and chorus
+- more options to change file, add reverb and chorus via sox
+- quick test play for the sox options

 Welcome Screen :)

-Please think before type.
-I do not catch up mistakes made by user at the momennt.
-In later releases i will do.
-But not yet.
 Note, this will take a long time.
 A simple example:

 This script needs about 1 second to run.
 Because of waiting till fluidsynth is started